pierwill/influxdb_iox/README.md

 InfluxDB IOx can be configured using either environment variables or a configutation file, making it suitable for deployment in containerized environments.

-For a list current configuration options values, run `influxdb_iox --help`.
+For a list configuration options, run `influxdb_iox --help`.
 For configuration options for specific subcommands, run `influxdb_iox <subcommand> --help`.

 To use a configuration file, use a `.env` file in the working directory.